 How find file resolution in pixels

-You can determine the pixel resolution by “hovering” the cursor over the file name or by right clicking and selecting “file info” or “properties”.
-Some file types will have to opened using an image editor to see the pixel dimensions.
+You can determine the pixel resolution by “hovering” the cursor over the file name or by right-clicking and selecting “file info” or “properties”.
+Some file types will have to be opened using an image editor to see the pixel dimensions.
 Either way, it will be something like 3000 pixels x 4500 pixels.
 This description can be converted to various sizes at different output resolutions (see the chart below).

 Print output resolution